She's a Bitch

-"She's a Bitch" is a song recorded by American rapper Missy "Misdemeanor" Elliott for her second album, Da Real World (1999).
-Produced by Timbaland, it was released as the album's debut single, and despite an expensive music video directed by video director Hype Williams, the song peaked only at number 90 on the U.S. Billboard Hot 100, with Da Real World's other singles "All n My Grill" and "Hot Boyz" going on to greater chart success.
+"She's a Bitch" is a song by American rapper Missy "Misdemeanor" Elliott.
+It was written by Elliott and Timbaland for her second album, Da Real World (1999), while production was helmed by the latter.
+The song was released by The Goldmind Inc. and Elektra Records as the album's lead single in April 1999.

+Despite an expensive music video directed by video director Hype Williams, the song peaked only at number 90 on the U.S. Billboard Hot 100, with Da Real World's other singles "All n My Grill" and "Hot Boyz" going on to greater chart success.
 Elliott performed the song live on a number of occasions, including the 2017 VH1 Hip Hop Honors: The '90s Game Changers.